 The SCFC was founded in 2010 in memory of Vera Arajs and other Canadians who have lost their lives to Sarcoma cancers.
 We are a volunteer-run national organization supporting patients and their families, while working with Canada's leading research institutions in their efforts to eradicate Sarcoma cancers.

 It is our mission to connect patients and their families with the best medical information and community resources, to ease the process of dealing with a sarcoma cancer diagnosis and treatment.

-Diana has also been an active volunteer in the Toronto arts community for over a decade, chairing and sitting as a Director of various Boards and fundraising campaigns for a number of cultural institutions and organizations.
+Passionate about fundraising, advancing advocacy and community building, Diana has been an active volunteer in the Toronto arts community for over two decades.
+She has chaired and sat as a Director of boards, committees and fundraising campaigns for various institutions and causes including the Royal Ontario Museum, the Art Gallery of Ontario, the Stratford Festival, the St. Lawrence Centre for the Arts, Canadian Stage, the Ontario Science Centre, and The Redwood, a shelter for women and children.
 In 2010, Diana founded the Sarcoma Cancer Foundation of Canada, where she currently serves as Chair.

 Ethan Pigott is an independent communications consultant with more than 10 years of experience in various health sectors.
 Currently, Ethan collaborates with his clients in a number of functions, including: media strategy, media relations, strategic planning, writing and stakeholder relations.
 Prior to embarking on his own consultancy, Ethan worked in the health practices at several global communications agencies.